When should you call 9-1-1?

 Law Enforcement Call Types

 Proper prioritization of calls is essential.
 The demand for responders may exceed the number of available response units.
 Calls that are in progress or just occurred will typically be handled first, while delayed or low priority calls may be “held” for a period of time.
 Law enforcement calls may require other emergency service providers, with EMS being the most common.
-Telecommunicators will help coordinate this responses.
+Telecommunicators will help coordinate these responses.

 9-1-1 operators are able to answer to calls in languages other than English with the assistance of a third party service with translators who speak various languages and will join the call to assist.